A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 \subsection{The Stochastic Actor-Oriented Model}

-To build a SAOM, one takes the initial observed network as given and models changes to it using a variant of Equation~\eqref{ergm} and a simulation process meant to mimic the evolution of the network between discretely observed time periods.
-Both the TERGM and SAOM include endogenous dependencies and exogenous covariates as subgraph products in the $\bh(N)$ term, in an almost identical fashion.
+To build a SAOM \citep{Snijders:2001}, one takes the initial observed network as given and models changes to it using a variant of Equation~\ref{ergm} and a simulation process meant to mimic the evolution of the network between discretely observed time periods.
+The SAOM is a stochastic process in continuous time and can be characterized as a generative model that describes the network dynamics over time.
+While the TERGM is primarily a joint model of network states at multiple time points and is usually parameterized in a way that builds dynamics across time points into the model as an explanatory factor, the SAOM models the changes that take place between time points, rather than the outcomes of these processes as in the TERGM.
+This, coupled with its explicit micro-level orientation, makes the SAOM a theoretically appealing choice for model building on network dynamics.

+Ultimately, both techniques try to model a series of consecutive networks using endogenous network statistics and a set of covariates.
+In fact, the TERGM and SAOM include endogenous dependencies and exogenous covariates as subgraph products in the $\textbf{h}(N)$ term, in an almost identical fashion.
 Thus, the TERGM and SAOM can be characterized as very similar models.
-As will be made clear presently, the major difference between them stems from the updating processes the two models employ and the support of their probability distributions.
+As will be made clear presently, the major difference between them stems from the ground assumptions of the models and the resultant differences in updating processes employed by the two models, as well as the support of their probability distributions.

-The SAOM follows \citet{holland1977dynamic} in positing that network change is a first-order Markov process, meaning that the network at time $t$ is exclusively a function of the network at $t - 1$, a vector of endogenous statistics ($\bh$, which can be nearly identical to the $\bh$ vector in the TERGM), and a corresponding set of parameters $\bt$ that determine the evolution of the network between $t-1$ and $t$.
+The SAOM follows \citet{holland1977dynamic} in positing that network change is a first-order Markov process, meaning that the network at time $t$ is exclusively a function of the network at $t - 1$, a vector of endogenous statistics ($\textbf{h}$, which can be nearly identical to the $\textbf{h}$ vector in the TERGM), and a corresponding set of parameters $\bm{\theta}$ that determine the evolution of the network between $t-1$ and $t$.
 The SAOM posits that the time between $t-1$ and $t$ can be broken down into a possibly infinite number of consecutive time steps---so-called mini-steps--- during which vertices (often interpreted as actors) re-allocate their edges.
 At each of these mini-steps, two functions are executed: the rate-of-change function and the objective function.